ocavue/astrobook/packages/astrobook/README.md

 })
 ```

-You Astro project will be available at `http://localhost:4321/docs` and Astrobook will be available at `http://localhost:4321/docs/playground`.
+Your Astro project will be available at `http://localhost:4321/docs` and Astrobook will be available at `http://localhost:4321/docs/playground`.

 ### `css`